WORKPLACE VIOLENCE RESOURCES

 Workplace Violence and Harassment Training

-To help workplaces comply with the new legislation, the WHSC has also developed a new Workplace Violence and Harassment Program.
+To help workplaces comply with the legislation, the WHSC offers a Workplace Violence and Harassment Program.
 The three-hour training program covers essentials for those creating a new workplace-specific program or evaluating an existing workplace violence program.
 Among other things WHSC training participants will discuss:

 Participants will also cover information important to addressing domestic violence, including: